Quyen B. Nguyen, Ph.D. (she/her)

 What is Ego State Therapy (EST)?

-FYI about my background: I’ve completed Ego State Therapy Foundations Courses I & II with Wendy Lemke.
-I’m in the midst of continuing to complete more advanced training the rest of this year.
+I’ve completed Ego State Therapy Foundations Courses I & II with Wendy Lemke and continue to pursue advanced training as opportunities arise.

 What is Ego State Therapy from Ego State Therapy North America